 Our warm-up sets allow us to estimate the proper working weight and feel the proper positioning for the specific lift.
 Now, as we said earlier, we don’t want to be doing too many warm-up sets.
 We want to avoid feeling too fatigued to hit that challenging working weight when we get there.
 As a general rule of thumb, try to get between 2-4 warm-up sets that increase in weight.

 When reading your workout for the day, you will see a list of sets and reps for various lifts.
 For example, you might see a workout prescribing 3 sets of 10-12 reps for bench press.
 These sets would be considered the “working sets” for that lift.
 That means we are completing these working sets AFTER we do some reps and sets at our progressive warm-up weights.
 These working sets are the sets where we want to hit RPE 7-8 or 2-3 RIR.

+Still confused about how to warm up before lifting weights?
 Let’s see a little visualization of what this might look like when put into practice.

 Disclaimer: as with any fitness advice, the best warm-up is the one that works best for your body and your workout.
 Just because someone has a sexy warm-up routine doesn’t mean that’s the best routine for you.
 Test a few different options until you find one that fits your needs.
 Also, don’t be afraid to switch things up depending on the workout!

 @paragontrainingmethods = the life-changing workouts, coaching, and online fitness community you’ve been searching for to help you build muscle, achieve your goals, and look/feel your best.